PDrifting/CBookDraft/book.markdown

   // Unfortunately this method has a major drawback if the order of the members
   // in anonymous struct change.
 Be mindful in your future programs this will
   // affect initialisation and assignment throughout your program.
 It also creates
-  // a quasi-magic number state in relation to the index offsets of each mapped
+  // a quasi-magic number state concerning the index offsets of each mapped element.
-  // element.

   // array[0] maps to state
   // array[1] maps to active